lealceldeiro/gems/TheJavaModuleSystem/Chapter06/README.md

 ### 6.1.3 Dropping in Third-party Implementations of JEE Modules

+JEE modules are deprecated in Java 9 and removed in Java 11.
+It's needed to find a third-party dependency that fulfills the app requirements sooner rather than later.

+In Java 9 and 10, these modules aren’t resolved by default, which can lead to compile-time and run-time errors.
+To fix this, either a third-party dependency that implements the same API has to be uses or the JEE module must be made available with `--add-modules`.

 Both the compiler and runtime offer the `--upgrade-module-path` option, which accepts a list of directories, formatted like the ones for the module path.
 When the module system creates the module graph, it searches those directories for artifacts and uses them to replace upgradeable modules.
 The six JEE modules are always upgradeable:

 - `java.activation`